Hurence/logisland/logisland-documentation/tutorials/index-apache-logs-es.rst

         spark.streaming.receiver.writeAheadLog.enable: false
         spark.ui.port: 4050

-The `controllerServiceConfigurations` part is here to define all services that be shared by processors within the whole job, here an Elasticsearch service that will be used later in the ``BulkAddElasticsearch`` processor.
+The `controllerServiceConfigurations` part is here to define all services that be shared by processors within the whole job, here an Elasticsearch service that will be used later in the ``BulkPut`` processor.

 .. code-block:: yaml